A pedagogical history of compactness: Developing the definition

-In Fr\'{e}chet's 1906 thesis, this characterization is given as the definition, while the definition from his 1904 paper, in terms of nested intersections, is given as a theorem.
+Since Fr\'{e}chet did not require that a compact set be closed, he defined the notion of an {\it extremal set}, which is closer to our modern day notion of compact.

-When comparing these two definitions, it is good to keep in mind that Fr\'{e}chet's work came before the study of abstract topological spaces was clearly worked out.
-(Hausdorff's important book on the subject was not published until 1914.)
-So while Fr\'{e}chet was trying to state compactness for abstract topological spaces, he was basically working within metric spaces where limit-point, countable (and sequential) compactness are equivalent.
+\begin{dfn} We shall call a set that is both closed and compact an {\it extremal} set; this nomenclature is justified later on.
+Within abstract set theory, extremal sets play a role akin to that of intervals in the theory of subsets of the real line. \end{dfn}

-Another interesting detail in the history of compactness concerns why Fr\'{e}chet chose the name ``compact.''
+We might not know exactly why Fr\'{e}chet chose the word ``compact", but we have some evidence of why he did not choose some other terms.
 When Fr\'{e}chet first introduced the term, some mathematicians did not like his choice.
-For instance, Sch\"{o}nflies suggested that what Fr\'{e}chet called compact be called something like ``l\"{u}ckenlos'' (without gaps) or ``abschliessbar'' (closable)~\cite[p.
+For instance, Sch\"{o}nflies suggested that what Fr\'{e}chet called compact be called something like ``l\"{u}ckenlos'' (without gaps, closer to the modern notion of completeness) or ``abschliessbar'' (closable)~\cite[p.
 266]{tay1}.
-One can see here, too, a sign that basic notions of topology were not yet worked out.
-For instance the term ``l\"{u}ckenlos'' seems more appropriate for the notion of completeness.
+Even to mature mathematicians the precise intuitions behind the term compactness was not yet clear.

-However, despite all of Fr\'{e}chet's early concern with intuitive definitions and choice of terminology, it is surprising that at the end of his life, he could not remember why he chose the term:
+Despite all of Fr\'{e}chet's early concern with intuitive definitions and choice of terminology, it is surprising that at the end of his life, he could not remember why he chose the term: